foukonana/PCA_Clustering/README.md

 # PCA_Clustering
-PCA &amp; and Clustering methods( hierarchical and K-means ) used on a wine dataset.
+PCA and Clustering methods( hierarchical and K-means ) used on a wine dataset.
 The project was created by Anastasia Foudouli and Filippos Georgoulis.
 Programming language: R